qsun1/LayoutEnc/README.md

 ## Scene Image Synthesis
 ![teaser](assets/scene_images_samples.svg)
-Scene image generation based on bounding box conditionals as done in our CVPR2021 AI4CC workshop paper [High-Resolution Complex Scene Synthesis with Transformers](https://arxiv.org/abs/2105.06458) (see talk on [workshop page](https://visual.cs.brown.edu/workshops/aicc2021/#awards)).
-Supporting the datasets COCO and Open Images.
+Scene image generation based on bounding box conditionals as done.
+Supporting the datasets COCO and Visual Genome Images.

 ### Training
-Download first-stage models [COCO-8k-VQGAN](https://heibox.uni-heidelberg.de/f/78dea9589974474c97c1/) for COCO or [COCO/Open-Images-8k-VQGAN](https://heibox.uni-heidelberg.de/f/461d9a9f4fcf48ab84f4/) for Open Images.
+Download first-stage models [COCO-8k-VQGAN](https://heibox.uni-heidelberg.de/f/78dea9589974474c97c1/) for COCO.
-Change `ckpt_path` in `data/coco_scene_images_transformer.yaml` and `data/open_images_scene_images_transformer.yaml` to point to the downloaded first-stage models.
+Change `ckpt_path` in `data/coco_scene_images_transformer.yaml` to point to the downloaded first-stage models.
 Download the full COCO/OI datasets and adapt `data_path` in the same files, unless working with the 100 files provided for training and validation suits your needs already.

 Code can be run with